Tracking and proofreading¶

 Often your models will fail to predict all of the instances on all of the frames.
-Even if you’re happy enough with the result since you can interpolate missing data, it’s possible that the missing instances will cause problems when we try to determine track identities across frames, so if your tracking results are poor, you may wish to Add more training data to a project.
+Even if you’re happy enough with the result since you can interpolate missing data, it’s possible that the missing instances will cause problems when we try to determine track identities across frames, so if your tracking results are poor, you may wish to Importing predictions for labeling.

 The “track cleaning” script¶